Planets beyond Neptune: Early speculation

 In 1902, after observing the orbits of comets with aphelia beyond Neptune, Theodor Grigull of Münster, Germany proclaimed the existence of a Uranus-sized planet at 50 AU with a 360-year period, which he named Hades, cross-checking with the deviations in the orbit of Uranus.
 In 1921, Grigull revised his orbital period to 310–330 years, to better fit the observed deviations.

 In 1909, Thomas Jefferson Jackson See, an astronomer with a reputation as an egocentric contrarian, opined "there is certainly one, most likely two and possibly three planets beyond Neptune".
 Tentatively naming the first planet "Oceanus", he placed their respective distances at 42, 56 and 72 AU from the Sun.
 He gave no indication as to how he determined their existence, and no known searches were mounted to locate them.

-In 1911, Indian astronomer Venkatesh P. Ketakar suggested the existence of two trans-Neptunian planets, which he named after the Hindu gods Brahma and Vishnu, by reworking the patterns observed by Pierre-Simon Laplace in the planetary satellites of Jupiter and applying them to the outer planets.
+In 1911, Indian astronomer Venkatesh Ketakar suggested the existence of two trans-Neptunian planets, which he named after the Hindu gods Brahma and Vishnu, by reworking the patterns observed by Pierre-Simon Laplace in the planetary satellites of Jupiter and applying them to the outer planets.
 The three inner Galilean moons of Jupiter, Io, Europa and Ganymede, are locked in a complicated 1:2:4 resonance called a Laplace resonance.
 Ketakar suggested that Uranus, Neptune and his hypothetical trans-Neptunian planets were also locked in Laplace-like resonances.
 This is incorrect; Uranus and Neptune, while in a near-2:1 resonance, are not in full resonance.
 His calculations predicted a mean distance for Brahma of 38.95 AU and an orbital period of 242.28 Earth years (3:4 resonance with Neptune).
 When Pluto was discovered 19 years later, its mean distance of 39.48 AU and orbital period of 248 Earth years were close to Ketakar's prediction (Pluto in fact has a 2:3 resonance with Neptune).
 Ketakar made no predictions for the orbital elements other than mean distance and period.
 It is not clear how Ketakar arrived at these figures, and his second planet, Vishnu, was never located.